OwaisAD/pages/dag2.md

 **Class exercise**:
 Create a component that can render a list of names as `<ul>`.
 Check in browser console that you do not get a warning like:
+`Warning: Each child in a list should have a unique "key" prop.`